 close family members, immediate family, best friend, bridal party

 So, the big question—who should throw the bridal shower?

 Generally, the wedding shower is hosted and organized by someone extremely close to the bride—like a best friend, immediate family member, or member of the bridal party.
 In some cases, the bridal shower may be hosted by more than one person (like a group of close family members, like the bride's sisters, or all the bridesmaids).

 Generally speaking, the wedding shower is usually hosted and organized by the maid of honor, a close friend of the couple getting married, or the bridesmaids.

-In some instances, someone may organize an event for the shower, but ask guests attending to pay for themselves.
+Now, keep in mind that the person throwing the shower doesn't necessarily have to pay for the entirety of the event.
+In some instances, it's appropriate for the host to organize an event for the shower, but ask guests attending to pay for themselves.
 For example, someone may reserve slots at a spa and ask that those who are attending pay for their own services.
 Or if the event is being hosted at a restaurant, the bridal shower invitation may indicate that people will pay for their own meals and will celebrate with cake and Champagne after.

 One thing that can determine if the couple will be involved in the planning of the event at all or not is if it is a surprise bridal shower.
-If you’re trying to organize the shower under the couple's radar, your best bet is to not involve them.
+If you’re trying to organize the shower under the couple's radar (or if they're already totally overwhelmed with wedding planning), your best bet is to not involve them.
 Instead, try enlisting the help of a family member or a close friend.
-That way you can be sure to work in specific details about food and beverage items they like and other thoughtful touches the couple enjoys.
+That way, you can be sure to work in specific details about food and beverage items they like and other thoughtful touches the couple enjoys.

 If the couple being showered does know the event is happening, then the host should have a conversation with them about their preferred date and time, location, activities, and other details.